Vials of blood - Your Lipid Panel Blood Test: What Your Doctor Isn’t Telling You - AMMD™

 High-Density Lipoproteins (HDL)

-These are the smallest lipoprotein with a diameter of 10.8 nanometers and have the highest protein to lipid ratio.
-High-density lipoproteins are considered “good cholesterol” because it absorbs cholesterol and carries it back to the liver.
+These are the smallest lipoprotein with a diameter of 10.8 nanometers and have the highest protein-to-lipid ratio.
+High-density lipoproteins are considered “good cholesterol” because they absorb cholesterol and carry it back to the liver.
 The liver then flushes it from the body.
-Optimal levels for HDL is above 60 mg/dl.6
+Optimal levels for HDL is above 60 mg/dl.
+(6)

 Low-Density Lipoproteins (LDL)